0xt4req/Offline_Password_Generator/README.md

 Hello Guys.
 This is my first project.

-This is a simple offline password generator written in C++.
+This is a simple offline password generator tool  written in C++.
 I hope you guys will like this.

 If you guys have any issue or my program has any vulnerability, please let me know.

+And please always check for update for this tool.

 Installation :